NEAT-Scouting-Data-Analytics/NEAT-Scouting-Data-Analytics/README.md

 <h2> Disclaimer :exclamation:</h2>

 <h6>Please note that this project is non-profit and intended solely to simulate a real-life scenario for educational purposes.
 The data scraped from NBA.com and Basketball.Realgm.com has not been used for any commercial purposes.
-The scenario of a scouting agency is entirely fictional, created to fulfill the requirements of a capstone project.</h6>
+The scenario of a scouting agency is entirely fictional, created to fulfill the requirements of a data capstone project.</h6>

 <h2>🛠️</h2>